Introduction To Spotify-like Platforms

 User Engagement Strategies

-There is great centrality through the instance of the music streaming business, which will add $34 billion by 2030, sustained chiefly through new monetization models.
-To design a website similar to Spotify, there are many models available to monetize a site, and some of those mentioned below: Here are the most effective monetization strategies: Here are the most effective monetization strategies:
+There is significant potential for centrality in the music streaming business, which is projected to add $34 billion by 2030, primarily through new monetization models.
+To design a website similar to Spotify, several effective monetization strategies can be employed, and some of those are mentioned below:

 Subscription-Based Models